Ttembo of Buganda

-Ttembo Kiridde was Kabaka (King) of the Kingdom of Buganda.
+Ttembo was Kabaka (King) of the Kingdom of Buganda.
 He ruled between 1404 and 1434.
 He was the 4th Kabaka of Buganda.

 Claim to the throne

 He was the only surviving son of Prince Lumansi, son of Kabaka Kimera.
 His mother was Nattembo.
 He killed his grandfather while on a hunting trip by clubbing him on the head.
 Accounts of the event differ; some say the event was an accident, while others say it was a deliberate act.
 Ttembo established his capital at Ntinda Hill.

 Married life

 He married Najjemba, daughter of Semwanga, of the Ngonge clan.

 Issue

 He fathered three children, two sons and one daughter: